 Regardless of treatment undergone, plantar fasciitis requires a continuation of preventative measures because the underlying cause will remain.
 Supportive shoes, stretches, and custom orthotic devices are the main long-term preventative treatments for this painful and ongoing condition.

-Request an appointment with Premier Foot & Ankle for Computer Gait Analysis in Frisco, TX, Plano, TX or McKinney, TX today.
+Request an appointment with Premier Foot & Ankle for Computer Gait Analysis in Dallas, Mesquite, Frisco, TX, Plano, TX or Allen, TX today.